 If it seems like in-car entertainment technology has exploded, well, it has.
 With DVD players, gaming systems, and even WiFi systems, cars and trucks have come a long way from entertaining passengers with only the passing scenery and a scratchy radio.
 Headrest monitors are just one of several ways to keep your passengers happy.

-If you'd like to read more about automotive electronics and other related topics, follow the links on the next page.
+If you'd like to read more about automotive electronics and other related topics, follow the links below.